Weird NJ reader Cindy Prusik wrote to us telling of a very unique and unusual grave stone she found in Riverview Cemetery in Trenton. Cindy writes:

 Did this person just have a fascination with Poe?
 Or is it someone who knew him well (Lenore, perhaps?) that’s buried here?”

 This tombstone is a tribute to Edgar Allan Poe, incorporating elements of the master of the macabre’s most famous poem, “The Raven.”
 Almost 140 years of weathering on the limestone tablet have made its features are difficult, but not impossible, to decipher.
 It’s definitely carved in the shape of a door, complete with a jamb, molding, knob and keyhole.
 The word “Nevermore” is almost undetectable, yet undeniably present across the top of the stone door’s frame.
-Above the stone used to rest a sculpted bust of Pallas (the Greek god of wisdom) with a raven perched atop his head (as described in Poe’s verse).
+Above the stone once rested a sculpted bust of Pallas Athene (the Greek goddess of wisdom) with a raven perched atop her head (as described in Poe’s verse).
 It is plain to see the figure was indeed mounted there until fairly recently, but by talking to the superintendent, we learned that the statuette had been stolen in the late 1990s.
 We were also told that at one time the door even had a marble doorknob, but due to acid rain and deterioration, the knob broke off or withered away.